blairfrandeen/datum/README.md

 Once the Excel sheet is set up, run `datum/datum_console.py` from the directory where the JSON file was saved.
 The script will prompt you to choose the JSON file to read from (searches working directory only), and the Excel file to write to (lists open workbooks detected by xlwings).
 The script will also give you a preview of values to be overwritten, and prompts you prior to doing so.
 Basic undo functionality is now built in.

-Code exists (currently disabled) to save a backup copy of your file as `<filename>_BACKUP.xlsx` in the working directory in case you find running this code regrettable.
+Code exists to save a backup copy of your file as `<filename>_BACKUP.xlsx` in the working directory in case you find running this code regrettable.